6531503074/Privacy-Policy/README.md

-All personal information that you provide to us must be true, complete, and accurate, and you must notify us of any changes to such personal information.
+All personal information that you provide to us must be true, complete, and accurate, and you must notify us of any changes to such personal information.</infocollect>